Root Cause Analysis of Outliers in Unknown Cyclic Graphs: INTRODUCTION

 RCA closely aligns with the task of intervention targets estimation (ITE).
 While the framing differs slightly, in both cases, interventions on a few nodes in a causal system explain shifts in the overall distribution, and the goal is to identify these nodes.

 Existing methods for both tasks largely fall into two categories.
 The first one includes graph-based methods, which require (or first learn) a ground truth causal graph \citep{RCA_graph_kim2013root, RCA_graph_assaad23a,Tao_2024, xie2024cloudatlasefficientfault, RCA_graph_tonon2025radice}.
 However, in practice, obtaining a complete ground-truth model for large systems is typically infeasible, and causal discovery methods to learn them from data often rely on restrictive and unverifiable assumptions.
-To address this, a second line of work performs RCA without relying on a known ground truth: For instance, \cite{ikram2022root} only partially reconstructs the underlying graph to effectively identify root causes, while \cite{shan2019epsilon} leverages time series data for root cause detection. \cite{Varici2021, Varici2022, Wang2018, Ghoshal2019, Malik2024} learn the intervention targets by inspecting the difference of the precision matrices of the observational and interventional data and \cite{Yang2024} by applying contrastive learning to recover exogenous noises that shift between both data sets.
+To address this, a second line of work performs RCA without relying on a known ground truth: For instance, \cite{ikram2022root} only partially reconstructs the underlying graph to effectively identify root causes, while \cite{shan2019epsilon} leverages time series data for root cause detection. \cite{Varici2021, Varici2022, Wang2018, Ghoshal2019, Malik2024} learn the intervention targets by inspecting the difference of the precision matrices of the observational and interventional data, and \cite{Yang2024} by applying contrastive learning to recover exogenous noises that shift between both data sets. \cite{Rothenhaeulser2015} requires data from at least three distinct environments and recovers the targets by joint matrix diagonalization of differences between the covariance matrices.

 A shared limitation across all these works is the reliance on multiple anomalous samples.
 In contrast, \cite{RCA_graph_okati2024rca} introduce two RCA approaches that operate with only a single anomalous sample: \textit{Smooth Traversal}, which again requires ground-truth knowledge of the causal DAG (but not of the conditional distributions or even SCMs), and \textit{Score Ordering}, which avoids such knowledge but assumes that the unknown ground truth follows a polytree structure.
 The work most closely related to ours is \cite{Li2024}, which assumes a linear structural equation model (SEM) and demonstrates that a permutation search combined with Cholesky decomposition of the covariance matrix can uncover the root cause, even in the case of a single interventional sample.
 However, their approach still requires an \textit{acyclic} ground-truth structure, which is again often violated in practice: gene regulatory networks routinely contain cyclic feedback loops, and microservice calls can form cycles, e.g., through repeated calls after failures \citep{microservice_cycles, microservice_cycles_2}.